-Updated January 6, 2024.
+Updated June 22, 2024.
 This article was thoroughly audited by multiple golf experts and coaches for its accuracy.
 You can read more about our rigorous testing protocol here.

 One of the worst problems that high handicappers suffer from on the golf course is an ugly slice from the tee box.

 Finding the right draw driver isn’t easy.
-However, some drivers have the correction already baked into the club’s design, while adjustable clubs allow the golfer more control over their flight path.
+However, some drivers have the correction already baked into the club’s design, while adjustable golf clubs allow the golfer more control over their flight path.

 These clubs are beneficial when the golfer gets better and needs less help correcting their slice.